Nheko-Reborn/nheko/.github/ISSUE_TEMPLATE.md

 >> bt

 ...
-Paste a link of the output below (Use a pastebin, don't paste the text).
+Paste a link of the output below (Use a pastebin, don't paste directly in the github issue).
 -->
-### Debugger backtrace